 Minimum 1 hour/week for a semester.
+Homework hour is from 3:30-4:30PM, Monday through Thursday OR as can be scheduled with student.
 Help a student excel in school.
 Assist students with after school homework and projects or pair one-on-one with a student for specific subject needs.

-Minimum 2-3 times a month for an academic year.
+5 hours/month for an academic year.
+Boys Program meets the 1st and 3rd Thursdays of the month from 3:30-6pm.
 Be a role model to our boys by developing and/or participating in monthly action-packed activities and critical conversations and workshops.

-Minimum 2-3 times a month for an academic year.
+5 hours/month for an academic year.
+Girls Program meets the 1st and 3rd Thursdays of the month from 3:30-6pm.
 Develop strong, confident women by taking part in monthly workshops and activities aimed at holistic development and promoting healthy community.

 After School Volunteer:

 Weekly during after school programming.
 Build relationships and positively influence students by helping with drop-in homework, academic stations and daily activity.